 The Bank's authorized capital amounted to EGP 10 billion.
-The issued capital amounted to EGP 5,250 billion divided into 2,625,000 thousand shares with a par value of EGP 2 each share.
+The issued and paid up capital amounted to EGP 5,250 billion divided into 2,625,000 thousand shares with a par value of EGP 2 each share.

 B- Amounts paid under capital increase